Universal Tuner 2.3 NEW

 Spectrum

-The spectrum displays all frequencies that are within the selected tuner range.
-To change the range, open the tuning range window (Cmd-2 )and select the range you want to measure and display.
+The spectrum displays all frequencies within the selected tuner range.
+To change the range, open the tuning range window (Cmd-2) and select the range you want to measure and display.
+(See Figure 4)

 Figure 5-1: Spectrum window